Providing a place to call ‘home’

 We can help by paying urgent rental costs or working with real estate agents to help find suitable housing to those who are struggling to find (or hold onto) a rental home.
 This might be because they are on a waiting list for Affordable Housing or Social Housing, or for any other reason.

 Beecroft House provides safe and secure housing for women over 55 years for up to two years.
+The rents are affordable and significantly less than market rents.
 Staff are available on-site or on-call during work hours (M-F 9-5pm), with after hours on-call and other tailored support on an as needs basis.